JiawangBian/GMS-Feature-Matcher/README.md

 Requirement:

-OpenCV 3.0 (for IO and ORB features, necessary)
+1.OpenCV 3.0 (for IO and ORB features, necessary)

-cudafeatures2d module(for gpu nearest neighbor, optional)
+2.cudafeatures2d module(for gpu nearest neighbor, optional)

 How to run: